Connect with us

 “AI tools function best as complementary additions, and in some ways, they’re being framed incorrectly as intelligent machines that will be able to take over human labor wholesale from the time of implementation.
 Which they aren’t,” the report explains.

-The report suggests that influencer marketing is continuing to grow, with two-thirds of marketers planning to increase their budgets in 2026, mainly to boost brand awareness.
+Emplifi’s findings suggest influencer marketing continues to grow, with two-thirds of marketers planning to increase their budgets in 2026, mainly to boost brand awareness.

 “The real story is diversification.
 As budgets and teams stretch across multiple platforms, technology becomes essential to maintain efficiency.
-Automation, AI scheduling, and cross-channel analytics help brands grow their organic reach and community presence without burnout,” the report observes.
+Automation, AI scheduling, and cross-channel analytics help brands grow their organic reach and community presence without burnout,” the researchers found.

 RELATED: LinkedIn 2026: Tips to Skyrocket Profile Views

 Short-form video remains the priority content type, with engagement being the key metric.
-Generating leads ranks third, reflecting a focus on driving traction across social platforms as a pathway to conversions.
+Lead generation ranks third, reflecting marketers’ focus on turning social engagement into conversions.

 The full Emplifi report is available for download with an email sign-up.